brandendupont-mcw/second-cms/src/documentation-pages/referral.md

 **Why is this important?**  The Denver DA’s Office makes decisions based on the <a href="/technical-notes#case">cases</a> they receive from law enforcement; they are not responsible for arresting or citing individuals.
 The office may decide not to file a case for a number of reasons, such as insufficient evidence or investigation by law enforcement, when the charges did not rise to the level of a crime, or acceptance into a  <a href="/technical-notes#diversion">diversion</a> program.

-**The Denver DA's Office is working to collect and publish data for declined felony referrals.
+**The Denver DA's Office is working to collect and publish data for felony referrals.
 Please revisit this site in the future.**

 <!---